 - creation of a new category of benchmarks to help investors compare the carbon footprint of their investments; and

-- disclosure requirements and integration of ESG in investment decisions.192
+- disclosure requirements and integration of ESG in investment decisions.209

 Although the current taxonomy and benchmark proposals focus only on climate change and the environment, the Commission expects to roll out similar initiatives for social and governance issues in due course.
-The Commission has also published for consultation draft amendments to delegated acts of MiFID II and the Insurance Distribution Directive193 to enhance sustainability in suitability assessments.194 ESMA is monitoring these proposals, and will consider making more focused guidelines to reflect any changes to the delegated acts on sustainability.195 The Parliament also voted to broadly support the Commission's proposals on 29 May 2018, although its general rhetoric is that it would prefer the proposals to be more robust with regards to social and governance issues.213 In March and April 2019, the European Parliament adopted the three draft Regulations that will implement the Commission's proposals in this area: the Low Carbon Benchmarks Regulation, the Taxonomy Regulation, and the Disclosure Regulation.214 It is anticipated that, following adoption by the Council, these Regulations will be published in the OJ and take effect during 2019.
+The Commission has also published for consultation draft amendments to delegated acts of MiFID II and the Insurance Distribution Directive210 to enhance sustainability in suitability assessments.211 ESMA is monitoring these proposals, and will consider making more focused guidelines to reflect any changes to the delegated acts on sustainability.212 The Parliament also voted to broadly support the Commission's proposals on 29 May 2018, although its general rhetoric is that it would prefer the proposals to be more robust with regards to social and governance issues.213 In March and April 2019, the European Parliament adopted the three draft Regulations that will implement the Commission's proposals in this area: the Low Carbon Benchmarks Regulation, the Taxonomy Regulation, and the Disclosure Regulation.214 It is anticipated that, following adoption by the Council, these Regulations will be published in the OJ and take effect during 2019.
 In terms of the dates that the Regulations will apply, the Low Carbon Benchmarks Regulation will apply the day following publication, the Disclosure Regulation will, for the most part, apply from the date falling 12 months after publication, and the Taxonomy Regulation will apply in stages from July 2020 to December 2022.

 1 Nick Bonsall is a partner at Slaughter and May.
-The author would like to thank Chris Hurn, Lucy Sale, Kyle O'Sullivan and Magdalena Kowalczuk for their assistance in preparing this chapter.
+The author would like to thank Chris Hurn, Tanja Velling and Jack Hull for their assistance in preparing this chapter.

 2 The EEA comprises the Member States of the EU and Iceland, Liechtenstein and Norway.
 Many European directives are extended to the non-EU Member States of the EEA by virtue of the Agreement on the European Economic Area, which came into force on 1 January 1994.
 New rules are adapted or extended to the EEA by decisions of the EU/EEA Joint Committee.
 EEA Member States outside the EU are informed of legislative proposals, but they do not have a formal role in shaping policy.